Post Summary: Free Things To Do In Orange County To Have Fun Without Breaking The Bank!

 - Fullerton – First Fridays of the month, starting at 6 PM

-- Huntington Beach – THIRD Thursdays of the month (March-November), 6-9 PM
+- Huntington Beach –*Discontinued As of Fall 2019* THIRD Thursdays of the month (March-November), 6-9 PM

 This free museum is thanks to the generosity of Walter and Adella Muckenthaler.
 Here, you can find beautifully curated grounds to wander through (which also makes this a popular place for weddings too!).

 Throughout the year, there are many free exhibits, educational events, and performances to come and enjoy.
 Click here to find the latest events on the calendar to plan your many free things to do in Orange County!

 9. Take a Walking Tour of Old Towne Orange

 This unique neighborhood sits right in the middle of Orange County.
 Here, you quickly discover that the community takes great pride in keeping the unique history and original style of the buildings.